muses-code-js/js-xmas-edition/instructions/level1.md

     maxLengthError(value);
     onlyLettersError(value);
  }
-9. Refactoring/cleaning:
-    - subtract repeating checks into functions function emptyFieldError (value) {
-             if(value == '') {
-                 error = 'This field cannot be empty';
-                 return errors.push(error);
-             }
-             return error;
-         }
-    - create a main function validate form that includes calling on each field validation
-    - onSubmit we call validateForm function and check on errors (html)
 10. If errors change css + append errors messages into page
-    - refactor: subtract function handlingErrors from validateForm
 11. If no errors redirect to wish list page
 - and save all values to local storage
 - clean the fields
  */